Nils343/oRPG/README.md

 # oRPG

-Ollama Fantasy Party Server is a small FastAPI application that turns a local LLM into a cooperative, turn-based text adventure.
+Ollama online RPG  is a small FastAPI application that turns a local LLM into a cooperative, turn-based text adventure.
 Players join with a name and backstory, receive an archetype and abilities, and submit actions that the AI resolves into the next scene.

 ## Features